sigasi/sigasi_insights/content/manual/tools.md

 To export a comma separated value (CSV) list of files in your project, right-click your project and select **Export...**.
 In the **Sigasi** category, select **CSV File**.
 Then select the project you want to export.
-As a result, you get a file named `compilation_order.csv`, which lists the VHDL files in your project in a valid compile order.
+As a result, you get a file named `compilation_order.csv`, which lists the HDL files in your project in a valid compile order.

 Example (for the tutorial project):